 A post-marital agreement may be unenforceable if it is not signed voluntarily or if it is unconscionable.
 The agreement may be unconscionable if a spouse against whom enforcement is sought was not provided with a fair, reasonable disclosure of the other spouse's financial situation; did not voluntarily and expressly waive that disclosure; and did not have adequate knowledge of the property or financial obligations of the other party.
 This applies to premarital agreements as well.Protect Your Interests by Retaining a Divorce Attorney in Dallas

 Although it may seem more romantic to get married without considering the possibility of divorce, it may help to think through various scenarios and make certain financial decisions in advance.
 If you are considering a pre-marital or post-marital agreement, the Dallas divorce lawyers at the McClure Law Group can advise you and represent you as appropriate.
-We also maintain a Collin County office in Plano and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
+We also maintain a Collin County office in Plano (by appointment) and represent people in Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 Call us at 214.692.8200 or contact us via our online form to set up an appointment if you need a divorce or child custody attorney.